 HIP Video Promo presents: AV Super Sunshine searches for something not so terrestrial in new music clip "X File 8675309"

-AV and Philhomena come in peace, but those other guys?
+AV and Philomena come in peace, but those other guys?
 We’re not so sure… not yet, anyway.

 In 1981, 867-5309 became the most famous phone number on earth with Tommy Tutone’s hit song “867-5309/Jenny”, and now, in 2020, AV Super Sunshine is helping make it the most famous phone number in the galaxy.
-Frustrated over not owning the master recording rights, Tommy Heath (lead vocalist of Tommy Tutone) made a new recording of the hook in 2009; his friend and former manager Stephen Wrench suggested AV Super Sunshine use the new master recording for a potential new radio hit.
+Tommy Heath (lead vocalist of Tommy Tutone) was chatting after a recent show with his friend and former manager Stephen Wrench and had an idea to use his hook in a new song.
+Wrench suggested AV Super Sunshine pen the new potential radio hit.

 AV says about the collaboration, “When Stephen came to me with Tommy’s idea, I was working on a new love song about a couple who are abducted by aliens and then become subject of an FBI coverup.
 Inspired by the TV show the X-Files, Tommy’s hook fit perfectly into my song.
 With the help of my producer, Michael Bradford (Deep Purple, New Radicals, Run D.M.C.), we really created an artistic way to add to the recent UFO and alien conversation while also helping Tommy reach a new generation of fans with his iconic hook.”

 Tommy’s hook and AV’s X-Files inspiration have combined for the “X Files 8675309” track and video.
-The video shows AV and his muse Philhomena on a journey – sure, it appears they’re road-tripping through several US states, but they’re also clearly in search of something not so terrestrial.
-AV and Philhomena come in peace, but those other guys?
+The video shows AV and his muse Philomena on a journey – sure, it appears they’re road-tripping through several US states, but they’re also clearly in search of something not so terrestrial.
+AV and Philomena come in peace, but those other guys?
 We’re not so sure… not yet, anyway.

 More AV Super Sunshine on their website